Callanwolde Fine Arts Center: The Candlers, Coca-Cola and Emory University

-Emory University has been, and still is today, frequently called “Coca-Cola U” because of the long and generous history of patronage by both the Candler family and The Coca-Cola Company that they founded.
+Emory University is frequently called "Coca-Cola U" because of the long history of patronage by both the Candler family and the Coca-Cola Company that they founded.

 In 1914, the decision was made to move Emory College from Oxford, Georgia.
-Howard's uncle, Bishop Warren Akin Candler, was President of Emory College and the Chairman of the Methodist Episcopal Education Commission.
+Howard's uncle, Bishop Warren Akin Candler, was president of Emory College and the chairman of the Methodist Episcopal Education Commission.
 Atlanta's Chamber of Commerce pledged $500,000 if the new Emory University would locate in the city, and in 1915 Asa Griggs Candler donated a $1 million endowment to the institution.

 In 1915, Henry Hornbostel was engaged to design the new Emory campus in the Druid Hills neighborhood of Atlanta.
 The following year, Howard Candler, who had been a vice president of Coca-Cola since 1906, became the company's president, a position he held until his retirement from the company in 1923 (following its acquisition by the Woodruffs).
 His new position as head of the company meant that Howard Candler would now be the principal benefactor of Emory University.
 Work on his new home, Callanwolde, was begun the following year near the Emory campus and designed by Hornbostel.

-In 1929, Howard Candler became chairman of the board of trustees of Emory University, a position he held until his death in 1957.
+In 1929, Candler became chairman of the board of trustees of Emory University, a position he held until his death in 1957.
 He continued the family's history of generous financial support of the institution as well.
-In 1947, for example, he gave the university assets valued in excess of $15 million.
+In 1947, he gave the university assets valued in excess of $15 million.

-And, two years following Howard Candler's death, his widow donated the Callanwolde estate, along with many of the original furnishings, to Emory University.
+Two years following Candler's death, his widow donated the Callanwolde estate, along with many of the original furnishings, to Emory University.
 Emory subsequently sold the property to the First Christian Church, which retained ownership until the citizens of DeKalb County rallied to acquire Callanwolde in 1971.